Jay Lynch (footballer): Rochdale

 On 19 August 2019, Lynch joined League One club Rochdale on a free transfer, signing a two-year deal.
 He had previously turned down a new deal with AFC Fylde.

 On 19 June 2021, Lynch signed a new one-year contract.

 Fleetwood Town

 On 13 June 2022, Lynch agreed to join Fleetwood Town on a two-year deal upon the expiration of his contract with Rochdale.

+On 22 May 2025, the club announced the player had signed a new two-year deal.